erinish/certificate_authority/README.md

 Here is a short example where the local CA is used to generate new certs and move them to a directory.
 You could also push them to remote servers, slurp them, etc.

+The generated cert is for test.example.com with SAN for test.example.com and dev.example.com

 ```YAML
 ---
 - name: Test generating and placing a certificate